 Running rigging replaced 2013.
 Standing rigging replaced 2015.

 Keel stepped double spreader aluminum mast.
 Mast and boom stripped and repainted in 2011.
-Heights have not been adjusted or confirmed since the rebuild in 2014.
+Heights have not been adjusted or confirmed since mast step and hull reinforcements in 2014.

 Offshore Spars 810.598-4700